Drone Operator Services

 Czech drone operators deliver aerial cinematography under the regulation of the Civil Aviation Authority (ÚCL), capturing Prague's skyline and the country's castles and landscapes.

 Here is how this works in practice.
-We supply licensed drone operators who provide aerial cinematography for shoots in the Czech Republic.
-Our drone operators fly cinema-grade sites carrying ARRI and RED payloads on stabilised gimbals, executing establishing shots, tracking moves, reveals and crane-style aerials.
-Every operator holds the EU drone certification, is registered through the ÚCL portal, and works within Civil Aviation Authority rules.
+We supply licensed drone operators who give aerial cinematography for shoots in the Czech Republic.
+Our drone operators fly cinema-grade sites carrying ARRI and RED payloads on stabilised gimbals, executing setting up shots, tracking moves, reveals and crane-style aerials.
+Each operator holds the EU drone certification, is registered through the ÚCL portal, and works within Civil Aviation Authority rules.
 The 120-metre altitude limit, no-fly zones around airports, Prague Castle and state buildings, and restrictions over crowds.
 Commercial filming over sensitive areas needs special permits.

 Here is the short of it.
-This can take two to four weeks, so our operators plan airspace clearance early alongside the production schedule.
+This can take two to four weeks, so our operators plan airspace clearance early alongside the shoot schedules.
 They carry the needed insurance, run pre-flight risk assessments, and set up with the director of photography to deliver footage that cuts cleanly with ground coverage.

 ACT 03